Customizing the Boot Process¶

 the create

-step.
-It uses a tool called dracut
+, KIWI NG uses a tool called

-functionality which is not natively provided by dracut itself.
+add functionality which is not natively provided by dracut itself.
 In the scope

-of KIWI NG the following dracut modules are used:
+of KIWI NG, the following dracut modules are used:

 kiwi-dump

 Serves as an image installer.
 It provides the required implementation to install a KIWI NG image on a selectable target.
-This module is required if one of the attributes
+This module is required if one of the attributes in the image type definition

 installiso